 Why you should listen

-Scott Galloway is the founder of L2 Inc, a professor of marketing at the NYU Stern School of Business and author of The Four: The Hidden DNA of Apple, Amazon, Facebook, and Google.
+Scott Galloway is the founder of L2 Inc. and a professor of marketing at the NYU Stern School of Business.
 He was named "one of the world's 50 best business school professors” by Poets & Quants in 2012.
 He is also the founder of Red Envelope and Prophet Brand Strategy.
 He was elected to the World Economic Forum's Global Leaders of Tomorrow and has served on the boards of directors of Urban Outfitters, Eddie Bauer, The New York Times Company and UC Berkeley's Haas School of Business.
 He received a B.A. from UCLA and an M.B.A. from UC Berkeley.